silly-lily/CTF-Writeups/2024_wolvctf/crypto/yors-truly/README.md

 # Yors-Truly
-Yours-Truly is a cryptography challenge where we need to find the key:
+Yours-Truly is a cryptography challenge where we need to find the key of the given encryption scheme:

 ```Python
 import base64